TPO Search

 How do I check for TPOs near Clayton?

 Enter your postcode in our search tool to see TPOs near Clayton plotted on an interactive map.
-Clayton falls within Mid Sussex District Council and South Downs National Park Authority, which has data in our dataset.
+Clayton falls within South Downs National Park Authority and Mid Sussex District Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Clayton?

-Clayton falls within Mid Sussex District Council and South Downs National Park Authority.
+Clayton falls within South Downs National Park Authority and Mid Sussex District Council.
 These planning authorities are responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Clayton?